 There is no shortage of amazing places to stay during your holiday in Alicante.
 Please see below some of the TOP hotels we have selected for you:

-“Located 650 yards away from San Juan Beach in Alicante and 10 minutes’ drive from the city centre.
+“Located 650 yards away from San Juan Beach and 10 minutes’ drive from the city centre.
 The hotel offers free outdoor parking and free Wi-Fi connection in public areas.”

 “Tryp Alicante Gran Sol Hotel is just 350 yards from Alicante’s Postiguet Beach and offers wonderful city and sea views.
 It has a 24-hour reception and free Wi-Fi in all areas.”

 Need more inspiration?
 Browse the map to find a hotel in your favourite part of Alicante:

 Is it worth visiting Alicante Spain?